 What Is Parking Mode?

-In order to not fill up its memory card with useless files in which nothing is going on, some parking modes will only save files when there is an actual event detected by the camera.
-An event can either be an impact that is detected by the camera’s G-sensor, or a motion that is detected visually in the camera’s field of view.
+In order to not fill up its memory card with useless files in which nothing is going on, most parking modes will only save files when an event happens that’s worth recording.
+An event can either be an impact that triggers the camera’s G-sensor, or some motion detected visually or by radar.

 Different Kinds Of Parking Mode

 1. Simple (impact or event activated) parking mode: If an impact or motion is detected by the camera, it will come alive and start recording, hopefully catching the perpetrator.
-This type of parking mode is by far the most energy efficient of the three, which why it is often also called “Energy Saving Parking Mode”.
+This type of parking mode consumes less energy than buffered or time-lapse modes.
+Therefore, it is often also called “Energy Saving Parking Mode”.

-The problem with simple parking mode is that in the time it takes the camera to wake up and start recording, whoever damaged your car might already be gone.
+The problem with simple parking mode is that it takes most cameras several seconds to wake up and start recording.
+In the meantime, whoever damaged your car might already be gone.

 However, when you’re parked on a busy street or in a parking lot with lots of movement, motion detection might kick in all the time and fill your memory card with scores of useless videos.
 In that case, time-lapse parking mode is better.

-When parking for long periods of time (several days), simple parking mode is preferable, as it consumes the least amount of energy.
+When parking for long periods of time (several days), we recommend using either simple or radar parking modes.
+Those are the ones that consume the least amount of energy.

 Choosing The Best Dash Cam For Parking Mode